Al-Andalus

 711-1492 CE

-Islamic Spain and Portugal, a center of learning, culture, and architectural achievement during the medieval period.
+Islamic Spain and Portugal — a multicultural center of learning, art, and interfaith exchange.

 Alhambra